LLM Pruning and Distillation in Practice: The Minitron Approach: Analysis

 \section{Analysis}

-We perform a series of ablation studies to better understand the compression characteristics of these newer models.
-We report our results in this section.
+We perform a series of ablation studies to better understand the effects of distillation, teacher correction, and our new depth-pruning saliency metric.
+We report our findings in this section.

-\paragraph{Width vs Depth Pruning:} Figure~\ref{fig:Llama-width-depth} shows the training curve of Llama-3.1-Minitron-4B pruned for width vs. depth.
-We notice that width pruning results in smaller initial loss and consistently outperforms the depth-pruned model, despite both variants having the same number of parameters.
+\paragraph{Teacher Correction} We first compare the effects of teacher correction on the \MNMinitronBig model in Figure~\ref{fig:teacher-correction}; here, we notice the clear benefits of performing teacher correction w.r.t.~distilling directly from an uncorrected teacher.
+Next, we compare two approaches for teacher correction: (1) pruning and distilling the corrected teacher, and (2) pruning the original (uncorrected) teacher and distilling from a continuously corrected teacher.
+The results in Figure~\ref{fig:teacher_correction_insights} suggest that teacher correction can be performed in parallel with distillation to recover accuracy of the pruned student model.

-\paragraph{Pruning and Distillation:}Figure ~\ref{fig:mistral-training-ablations} demonstrates orthogonal benefits of our proposed approach with pruning and distillation.
-We compare (1) random weight initialization and distillation, (2) random pruning and distillation, where components are pruned randomly ignoring the importance scores, (3) our proposed pruning with typical cross entropy based LM loss training and (4) our proposed pruning with distillation-based training.
-We notice that pruning results in a significantly better starting point compared to random initialization, and also that distillation-based training outperforms conventional training methods while requiring significantly fewer training tokens (up to $50\times$ in our case).
+\paragraph{Pruning and Distillation} Figure~\ref{fig:mistral-training-ablations} demonstrates the orthogonal benefits of pruning and distillation over random initialization and conventional fine-tuning, respectively.
+We compare (1) random weight initialization and distillation, (2) random pruning and distillation, where weights are pruned randomly ignoring the importance scores, (3) our proposed pruning with typical cross entropy based LM loss training and (4) our proposed pruning with distillation-based retraining.
+We notice that pruning results in a significantly better starting point compared to random initialization, and distillation-based training outperforms conventional training methods.
+Overall, our approach requires significantly fewer training tokens (up to $40\times$; 380B instead of 15T tokens) to produce the state-of-the-art \MNMinitronBig model.

-\paragraph{Teacher Correction:} We compare two approaches for teacher correction: (1) pruning and distilling the corrected teacher, and (2) pruning the original teacher and distilling from a continuously corrected teacher.
-The results in Figure~\ref{fig:teacher_correction_insights} suggest that teacher correction doesn't affect the optimality of pruning, and that distillation from a corrected teacher is crucial.
-Teacher correction can be performed in parallel with distillation to bridge the gap.
+\paragraph{Width vs.~Depth Pruning} Figure~\ref{fig:Llama-width-depth} shows the training curve of \LlamaMinitron pruned for width vs. depth.
+We notice that width pruning results in a lower initial loss and consistently outperforms the depth-pruned model, despite both variants having the same number of parameters.